jsanjivi360/demystData/README.md

 faker Python library will need to be installed for generating the sample data.

-Change directory to the files' path, and trigger the code using the below command:
+Change directory to the code files' path, and trigger the code using the below command:

 python main.py